neighborhoods/Prefab/README.md

 The purpose of this document is to define the components needed to generate an HTTP endpoint for an actor from a `.prefab.definition.yml` file

-The file must be named {ACTORNAME}.prefab.definition.yml and saved under `src/`.
+The file MUST be named {ACTORNAME}.prefab.definition.yml and saved under `src/`.
 They should be stored in the same nested directory structure as you would like the machinery to be generated under `fab/`.
 - `table_name`
     - Name of the database table containing the data that populates the actor
 - `supporting_actor_group`